 An outpatient building of 3,680 m2 floor area (which was later expanded to 12340 m2) and an inpatient building of 15,300 m2 floor area and 600 beds were established.

 The People's Government of Zhejiang Province took over the hospital officially and renamed it as the Second Affiliated Hospital Zhejiang Medical College.
-The Hospital then has General Surgery, Thoracic Surgery, Neurosurgery, Orthopedics, Surgical Oncology, Urology, Anal Surgery, Dental Surgery and Dermatology with 206 beds and 216 staff, serving for 60,000 outpatient visits and 2,500 admitted patients annually.
+By then, the hospital then had General Surgery, Thoracic Surgery, Neurosurgery, Orthopedics, Surgical Oncology, Urology, Anal Surgery, Oral Surgery and Dermatology with 206 beds and 216 staff, serving for 60,000 outpatient visits and 2,500 inpatients annually.

 During the Anti-Japanese War, Guangji Hospital helped thousands of the wounded.
 It was once occupied by Japan and renamed as Tongren Hospital.
-After the war, the hospital was taken over again by the Church Missionary Society until the early days of New China.
+After the war, the hospital was taken over again by the Church Missionary Society until the early days of PRC.

 With the blossom of the second industrial revolution, Guangji Hospital was equipped with power generators, water tower, X-ray machine and other modern equipment.
 At the same time, Song Mu Chang Branch was established for phthisis patients.

 A medical school affiliated to the hospital, the Guangji Medical School, was established as one of the earliest medical education institutions in China.
-Since founded, it had cultivated a great number of medical and nursing talents who also took part into the Hospital's development or provided their services across the country.
+Since founded, it had cultivated a great number of medical and nursing talents who also contributed to the hospital's development or provided their services across the country.

 An opium rehabilitation center managed by Dr. Meadows, a missionary doctor from the British Church Missionary Society, opened in Hangzhou.
-Several years later, the center transformed to a comprehensive hospital named Guangji, meaning universal benevolence.
+Several years later, the center became a general hospital named Guangji Hospital, meaning universal benevolence.